Disability Services is the designated office that provides reasonable accommodations and services to students with disabilities.

 Please follow the steps below to determine if you are eligible to receive academic accommodations at Penn State New Kensington.

-The Online Intake Form begins the actual intake/registration process and should be completed after Step 1 and within 30 days of your intake appointment (see Step 4).
-It takes about 30 minutes to complete and asks for more detailed information about your diagnosis and academic needs, such as the name and description of your diagnosis, how your diagnosis affects your learning, which accommodations you’ve had in the past, the name and dosage of medications you take, your health and psychological history, family diagnosis similarities, etc., so be sure to collect any needed information before you begin the Online Intake Form.
+The Online Introductory Questionnaire begins the actual intake/registration process and should be completed within 30 days of your intake appointment (see Step 3).
+It takes about 30 minutes to complete and asks for more detailed information about your diagnosis and academic needs, such as the name and description of your diagnosis, how your diagnosis affects your learning, which accommodations you’ve had in the past, the name and dosage of medications you take, your health and psychological history, family diagnosis similarities, etc., so be sure to collect any needed information before you begin the Online Introductory Questionnaire.

-This Online Intake Form is for current or newly admitted Penn State New Kensington students only.
+This Online Introductory Questionnaire is for current or newly admitted Penn State New Kensington students only.
 If you were registered for Disability Services at another Penn State campus, you do not need to complete this form.
 Please request your file be sent to Penn State New Kensington from your previous Penn State campus.

 Please review the Documentation Guidelines found on Penn State’s primary Student Disability Resources (SDR) website and remember that all disability documentation and/or verification forms must have original signatures from the health or medical professional currently treating you for the diagnosis for which you are requesting reasonable academic accommodations.